 Cybersecurity while working from home

-Watch these cybersecurity tips for work-from-home employees to find out out some of the top things to watch out for.
-Whether it’s system related, like having a secure internet connection, or best practices like keeping your personal work and your job-related work separate.
+Cyber crime is everywhere, so know these cybersecurity tips for work-from-home employees.
+Some tips are technology and system related, like having a secure internet connection Others are health and wellness related, such as keeping your personal work and your job-related work separate.
 For even more tips check out SANS Security Awareness Work-from-Home Deployment Kit.

 Physical Security at Home

 Some business facilities utilize key-card access, entry control systems, and additional private locked offices for HR or accounting staff.
 Consider the type of work your employee is doing and provide her with the appropriate security setup at home.
-This might include having a physical lock and key for the room where the business devices are stored, as well as lockable filing cabinets or storage systems for equipment and any printed materials.
-Device hard drives should be encrypted and access to networks protected by multifactor authentication (MFA), with best-practices, like geofencing, implemented if it makes sense for your organization.
+For instance, use a physical lock and key for the room where you store business devices.
+Lock filing cabinets with printed materials, and use secure storage systems for equipment.
+Encrypt device hard drives and protect access to networks with multifactor authentication (MFA).
+Implement best-practices, like geofencing, if it makes sense for your organization.

 Equipment Security while Traveling

 When traveling, always keep your device on hand or within arms reach.
-If traveling on an airplane or vehicle where there is a choice between carry-on and checked baggage, always carry on vital equipment and all necessary cords to reduce the possibility of damage or theft.
+If traveling on an airplane or vehicle, always carry on vital equipment whenever possible.
+Keep all necessary cords with you to reduce the possibility of damage or theft.

 4. The Work From Home (WFH) Workspace

 Let’s face it — the real challenge with working remotely is not technology.
-The real challenge of working at home is constructing an effective working environment that is conducive to collaboration, productivity, teamwork, etc. — all of the things your facility manager spends money daily.
+The real challenge of working at home is constructing an effective working environment.
+Office space environments are designed for collaboration, productivity, and teamwork.
 Now that employees are out of your office environment, what kind of environment do they need at home or at their remote site to continue being productive workers?

 First and foremost, the remote workspace needs access to an isolated environment that encourages productivity.
 The type of isolation depends on a person’s personality and preference.
-Where Jane might enjoy a silent home-office setup void of interruptions, John might concentrate better working near people to have the white noise of conversation in the background.
+While Jane might enjoy a silent home-office setup devoid of interruptions, John might concentrate better working near people with the white noise of conversation in the background.
 Figure out what works well for your employees and suggest they try a few different environments to find what optimizes their productivity.

 Separate Work & Home Life

 For those who do set up a permanent office at home, setting up a working schedule and space that ensures a clear separation between work-life and home-life is critical.
-Focus on establishing habits that minimize the need to go places that might cause distractions during the time you have identified for office work, and having clear boundaries in place to prevent office-related activities from crossing over into personal time.
-Be sure to turn off notifications if your job requires intense concentration and educate the rest of your team about your schedule, so they don’t expect you to respond during your pre-scheduled blocks of concentration time.
+First, establish habits that minimize the need to go places that might cause distractions during the time you have identified for office work.
+Then, set clear boundaries to prevent office-related activities from crossing over into personal time.
+Finally, educate the rest of your team about your schedule and turn off notifications if your job requires intense concentration.
+That way, your team doesn’t expect you to respond during your pre-scheduled blocks of concentration time.

 Is your home workspace too distracting?